rehosting/penguin/README.md

 The queue is initially populated with `index.html`

-## Thurst 1: Simple scraping
+## Thrust 1: Simple scraping
 Load the next page from the queue Identify `SRC`, `HREF` and `form` data to find other pages to load.
 Add identified pages to the queue.
 For forms, generate junk data for each parameter.

 ## Thrust 2: FS Introspection
-When the webserver loads a file - examine other files in that directory and generate approperiate paths to potentially access them.
+When the webserver loads a file - examine other files in that directory and generate appropriate paths to potentially access them.
 Add these to the queue.

 For example, if a request to `https://server/parent/child.html` triggers an open of `fw_dir/var/www/parent/child.html`, get the list of files in `fw_dir/var/www/parent/`: